colbystout/Heart-Failure-Analysis/README.md

 The original dataset was cleaned in excel by giving Patient ID keys to each record, as none previously existed, and also to replace 1/0 values to M/F for the sex column.
 The purpose of this notebook is to execute exploratory analysis on the heart failure dataset for trends and summary tables.
 After exploratory analysis is done, I will move the data to Power BI for detailed visualization.
 Even though the dataset was designed for machine learning, there are still many insights to be made through descriptive analysis.

+*Note*: The most important piece of this dataset is the hardest part to understand.
+The "time" attribute denotes the last status of the patient observed by the scientists, who collected the data, until the patient either died or they lost contact.
+Losing contact will be considered a "survival" by me and denoted as a "0" as a data point.
+Any 1's in this attribute are official counted as deaths at the follow-up point by the scientists.
+This is a small inconsistency in the data set for my analysis, but will still offer enough accuracy for insights.

 ## The Questions that Need Answered

 1. Which age groups are at the highest risk of heart disease?